 Special Programs for Children and Youth

-During the summer (mid-June through August) our Sunday religious education program is more casual, combining age groups and offering theme-based activities that might include cooking, outdoor explorations, crafts and more.
+During the summer (mid-June through August) our Sunday religious exploration program is more casual, combining age groups and offering theme-based activities that might include cooking, outdoor explorations, crafts and more.
 Recent summers have included stories from Dr. Seuss and Hogwarts School of UU Wisdom and Wizardry.

 RE Community Days

-Several times during the church year, our religious education programming schedules RE Community Days to provide opportunities for children of all ages to socialize, play, and learn together.
+Several times during the church year, our religious exploration programming schedules RE Community Days to provide opportunities for children of all ages to socialize, play, and learn together.
 Often (though not always) Community Days are scheduled when we anticipate low attendance at church, such as during school breaks.
 Past Community Days include Pajama Day, Take-Apart Day, Standing on the Side of Love activities, and celebrations marking the end of the church year.